-At Ashton & Lonsdale Dental Practices we strive to provide the safest, most accurate and patient-friendly imaging equipment.
+At Lonsdale Dental Practice we strive to provide the safest, most accurate and patient-friendly imaging equipment.
 We constantly review latest technologies and techniques in order to improve the detection, treatment and prevention of dental issues – ensuring that our patients have an accurate and clear view of their dental procedure.

 Digital Radiographic System – producing accurate and low dose xrays